 The next Mayor on the Move is scheduled for Tuesday, Sept.
 10.

 Teen Leadership Academy

-The Teen Leadership Academy is a free, five-day program held during the spring school intersession that teaches participants about the inner-workings of municipal government.
+The Teen Leadership Academy is a free, five-day program held during the spring and fall school intersessions that teaches participants about the inner-workings of municipal government.
 Students meet with City elected officials, managers and staff while also participating in activities to better understand how Arizona's fourth largest city is run.

-Mayor Kevin Hartke and the City Council will host Budget Connect on Feb.
-28 at 5 p.m.
+Mayor Kevin Hartke and the City Council host Budget Connect in late February early March of each year.
 This online forum gives Chandler residents the opportunity to ask questions and learn about the City's budget and fiscal policies.
 The online forum is streamed in real time on the City's website at Chandler Channel, on YouTube and on Facebook.
 Budget Connect also is broadcast on Chandler's cable station, Cox Channel 11 and CenturyLink Channel 8002.